Culture Recovery Fund: Government funding given to London’s theatres

-A full list of all organisations that have been awarded money as part of the Culture Recovery Fund has been announced.
+A full list of all organisations that have been awarded money in the second round of the Culture Recovery Fund.
 The Culture Recovery Fund was initially set up to support cultural organisations that were at risk of collapsing, due to the global pandemic.

 The full list of all recipients can be found here.